TOMORROW'S A MYSTERY

-Canadian photographer Neville Newman does not classify himself as one type of photographer and according to his website he doesn't like to take himself too seriously.
+Canadian photographer Neville Newman does not classify himself as one type of photographer and according to him, he doesn't like to take himself too seriously.
 He simply wants to share his experiences in different settings and locations.
 Neville is ex-British military, serving in two separate branches, one which was the third submarine squadron.

 Tell us a bit about yourself.
 How did you become interested in photography?

 I lived in London, England until I was thirteen.
 My family moved to the country and when I was fifteen I joined the Navy.
 I spent most of my time in the submarine service and after I paid off I spent three years in an army regiment.
 I have lived in Canada for the past 42 years.
 I bought my first camera in Aden when I was in the military.
 Subsequently in Sri Lanka I shot a roll of film at Kandy's Temple of the Tooth only to discover I had the lens cap on the whole time.
 From then on I tried to get better.

 My digital photos are almost entirely of footy now.
 I need no more inspiration than to be at a game.
 For my black and white film work, there are some photographers that inspire me.

 *Editors note: Read Neville's story about the Wildcats Ladies Football Team here on the Pictorial Mag.

 Yes I do.
 Michael Willson and Quinn Rooney for AFL.
 Michael Kenna for black and white minimalism.
 Elliott Erwitt for his sheer wit and Martin Parr for his ability to capture quirkiness.
 Don McCullin for reasons too numerous to mention.